 The first challenge of the learning and knowledge management component of the project is to address a number of knowledge and information gaps; it is of critical importance that knowledge and learning development starts from the correct foundations and proper understanding.
-The following are important and basic resource management
+The following are important and basic resource management concepts that need to be addressed: (between brackets the project component/activity in which the issue will be addressed):

 - Extent and/or characteristics of superficial and confined aquifer systems, including resource volumes in aquifers systems in the selected pilot areas, existing and/or potential water quality threats (Component 1). - Current groundwater volumes being abstracted for various uses (Component 2); future demand scenarios for irrigation, urban and rural water supply (Component 1) - Relationships between recharge in highland areas and resource potential in lowland areas.
 This includes several important transboundary systems.
-Climate change and land use changes will affect these delicate balances in supply and demand (Component 1). - Sustainability (in view of increasing abstraction) and vulnerability of riparian groundwater resources to climate change induced changes in precipitation and changes in river flow regimes, be they natural or anthropogenic (Component 1). - To understand better the resource and resilience potentials and vulnerabilities of groundwater systems of the region, detailed hydrogeological and geophysical investigations are required.
+Climate change and land use changes will affect these delicate balances in supply and demand (Component 1). - Sustainability (in view of increasing abstraction) and vulnerability of riparian groundwater resources to climate change induced changes in precipitation and changes in river flow regimes, be they natural or anthropogenic

+(Component 1).

+- To understand better the resource and resilience potentials and vulnerabilities of groundwater systems of the region, detailed hydrogeological and geophysical investigations are required.
 A crucial monitoring network is needed to monitor resource status and critical depletion, and for developing and using regional groundwater information systems and groundwater flow models.
 These regional (transboundary) groundwater models and information tools will help manage resources.
 It is therefore also needed to visualize (in maps) regional and transboundary groundwater (recharge and extraction) systems and enable assessment of groundwater recharge rates from flooding and rainfall under the current and future climate conditions (Component 3). - Determine groundwater resource potential in shallow and deep aquifer systems (for different users) and demonstrate how this potential can be developed to increase resilience.
 (Components 1, 2 and 3).